 National Geographic lists its active Geotourism MapGuide projects here.

-Online maps are economical, but only printed maps can be inserted into National Geographic magazines.
+For a destination, creating an online map is economical, but only printed maps can be inserted into National Geographic magazines.
 NG rate fees depend on distribution and size of map.
-For more information, please send us a message.
+For more information on launching a printed-map project, please send us a message.